Intel-bigdata/ceph-mesos/README.md

 curl -d '{"instances":2,"profile":"osd"}' http://ceph_scheduler_host:8889
 ```

-Play with ceph cluster
+Verify your Ceph cluster
 --------------------------
-At present, you can ssh to a Mesos slave with ceph-mesos task running and use docker command to play with ceph.
+You can ssh to a Mesos slave running a ceph-mesos task and execute docker commands.
 ```sh
 #you'll probably see a osd0 container running
 docker ps -a
 docker exec osd0 ceph -s
 ```
-Now you can play with the ceph cluster like that!
+Now you can verify your Ceph cluster!

 [ceph-docker]: https://github.com/ceph/ceph-docker